-This program would be of particular interest to students of Latin American studies, environmental studies, economics, anthropology, international relations, and Spanish language and culture.
+This program would be of particular interest to students of Latin American studies, anthropology, psychology, IR, environmental studies, food studies, and Spanish language and culture.

 Students will be housed with local host families in both Quito and Cuzco.
 During excursions the group will be housed in hotels.

 Students will be charged standard HWS tuition, room and board fees, and a $600 administrative fee.
-This will cover tuition for a four-course semester, program-related activities and excursions, and homestays with full board.
+This will cover credit for a four-course semester, health insurance, housing, meals, and program-related activities and excursions.
 Additional expenses not covered include airfare, immunizations, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1100-$1300 from the East Coast, immunizations at $200-300, and books at $200.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
-We would suggest a minimum of $1200.
+We would suggest a minimum of $1250.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

 - This program is offered in the Spring semester of odd years.

 - All components of the application must be submitted online by the published deadline.
 Specific deadline dates are set each semester and typically will be in October (for Fall programs) and late February/early March (for Spring programs).